mgeletka/speeding_up_NMT/demo_app/Readme.md

 ## Parts of the Demo application
-* Python server -- exposes \href{https://flask.palletsprojects.com/en/2.0.x/}{Flask REST API} for usages of trained models using Fairseq library, the server has three different Rest Endpoints for translation, paraphrasing, and spell-correction
+* Python server -- exposes Flask REST API for usages of trained models using Fairseq library, the server has three different Rest Endpoints for translation, paraphrasing, and spell-correction
 * Node.js server -- serves as a mediator between Python backend and Vue.js frontend.
 Furthermore, it serves the built javascript frontend on a given route
 * Vue.js frontend -- serves as a web interface for the user (in detail description in the Subsection~\ref{subsection:user-interface})

 All three parts are dockerized and therefore easily deployed on any server.
-The application is currently deployed on the internal server of company Artin spol s r. o. and tunneled to the public network on URL: \href{https://demo-nmt-app.artin.cz/}{https://demo-nmt-app.artin.cz/}.
+The application is currently deployed on the internal server of company Artin spol s r. o. and tunneled to the public network.

 ## User interface
 * Home  -- the Home page serves both as landing page and menu for navigation for individual NMT services